Edmonds College Logo

 Course Level Objectives

-1. Identify and define the essential elements of an effective emergency management program.
+1. Define essential elements of an effective emergency management program.

-2. Identify and define the roles, responsibilities, and functions of the professional emergency manager in addressing holistic community needs.
+2. Define the many roles, responsibilities and functions of the professional emergency manager in addressing holistic community needs.

-5. Describe the components of an emergency plan and principles that guide the planning process.
+3. Describe the actions taken in hazard identification and components of an emergency plan and principles that guide the planning process.

-This course introduces the Incident Command System (ICS) and provides the foundation for higher-level ICS training.
-This course describes the history, features and principles and organization structure of the Incident Command System.
+This course describes the history, features, principles, and organization structure of the Incident Command System.
 It also explains the relationship between ICS and the National Incident Management System (NIMS).
+Previously EMERG 115.

 Course Level Objectives